iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.9.0/report.md

 <img src="5_star_reviews_wordcloud.png" alt="au.gov.act.health.checkin 5 reviews"/>
 </p>

+> It was simple and obvious to use, collected only basic, necessary information; worked intuitively and correctly the first time, and wasted none of my time.<br> :date: __2021-05-27 01:21:01__

 > Logs in with all my details<br> :date: __2021-05-19 11:21:59__

 > Great App<br> :date: __2021-04-17 10:51:50__